French submarine Améthyste

 Améthyste (/fr/; "Amethyst") is a nuclear-powered attack submarine of the French Navy, the fifth of the Rubis type.
 The boat is a major upgrade upon the initial design of the Rubis type, and earlier units have since been refitted to meet her standards.
+With the decommissioning of her sister boat Perle in 2026, she is the last vessel of her class in active service.